 But even before the economy turned, the developer was lying, for example claiming (as in the screenshot at right) that 50% of all affordable apartments would be devoted to two- and three-bedroom units rather than, as promised in the Affordable Housing Memorandum of Understanding, 50% of the floor area.

 Later, Forest City stopped mentioning that pledge and instead claimed that the goal was that 20% of the units would have two bedrooms.

 It took a Freedom of Information Law (FOIL) request for me learn the full back story, in which the only reason the developer got to 20% was a push from the New York City Housing Development Corporation, and the agency acceded, mostly, to Forest City's counterproposal that the additional units be rented not to the families who loudly rallied for the project but households earning six figures.

 That story is summarized in an 8/26/12 article for City Limits' Brooklyn Bureau, Agency, Developer Wrestle Over Atlantic Yards Affordability.
 And, as noted above, the next subsidized towers would be skewed in another way.

 The modular plan

 Forest City and Empire State Development have stressed the innovation involved in the plan to build the first Atlantic Yards tower--and subsequent ones--via modular construction.
-It will mean fewer trucks, less noise, and less waste at the construction site, and the modular factory will be safer for workers.
+It would mean fewer trucks, less noise, and less waste at the construction site, and the modular factory will be safer for workers.

 In December 2012, Forest City and ESD prominently stated that modular deliveries would begin, and Forest City invited the media on 12/12/13 to watch the first lifting of "mods" and creation of an apartment.
 After that, there were no more deliveries for weeks, fueling the conclusion that the initial stacking was just a media event.